 The drug-testing site coordinator, DCO or the DFSI staff member must not be present at the prechampionship meeting.
-If the drug-testing site coordinator must attend the meeting for nondrug-testing related reasons, he/she must not associate him/herself with drug testing or mention whether drug testing is occurring.
+If the drug-testing site coordinator must attend the meeting for non-drug testing related reasons, he/she must not associate him/herself with drug testing or mention whether drug testing is occurring.

-The following statement is to be read by NCAA championships committee member, NCAA championships staff or tournament director:
+The following statement is to be read by a NCAA championships sport committee member, NCAA championships staff or tournament director: